 It maybe a variant of Polyvinyl acetate (PVAc).
 The stamps were printed by lithography, and it seems that a genuine half-sheet of 100 stamps was used by the forgers as their 'artwork'.

-Sales of mint copies of this stamp on eBay sometimes have been accompanied by a photocopy of a letter from a Sherbome, Dorset, solicitor stating that "on the basis that there is no intention to use the stamps for sending letters there is no criminality whatsoever attached to your holding the stamps and there is no restriction whatsoever in your dealing with these in the course of your stamp collecting business'.
+Sales of mint copies of this stamp sometimes have been accompanied by a photocopy of a letter from a Sherbome, Dorset, solicitor stating that "on the basis that there is no intention to use the stamps for sending letters there is no criminality whatsoever attached to your holding the stamps and there is no restriction whatsoever in your dealing with these in the course of your stamp collecting business'.

 The gang of forgers, nicknamed The Lavender Hill Mob by police. were identified and brought to trial at Winchester Crown Court in January 2000 charged with forging stamps and banknotes.